- Is Your Laptop Getting Too Hot? ( How to Cool Down Laptop While Gaming )

 There are two ways to keep your laptop cool: using a cooling pad with external fans or just placing it on its side and connecting it via USB.
 It’s essential that you first see what kind of airflow your device has before deciding which method works best for you.

 The first step in preventing your system from overheating should always be to check the fans.
 Many cooling fan modules are installed in modern gaming systems, which provide adequate airflow and ventilation throughout the entire device – if one fails, then performance will suffer significantly!
 You can also use the tools above to check whether all fans still work correctly; they show you what speeds or RPMs each respective type provides at its peak capacity (which could help inform possible replacement).

-You may also like Best 2-in-1 Laptop for 2021 – Convertible Laptop
+You may also like Best 2-in-1 Laptop – Convertible Laptop

 If you notice that your fans are making noises, or not at all, while the laptop is being used under heavy load, then there’s a possibility it could be defective.
 The two other signs of this happening would be rattling.